Cloud-CV/EvalAI/Codecoverage.md

 <details>
     <summary>View Code</summary>
     <br>
-  It is not tested at all
+No testing code has been written at all

 ```
 def client_token_generator():